-Grant Thornton additionally obtained a timeline of the CoCM implementation outlining BILH's current progress and future plans for the expansion of the CoCM.
+Grant Thornton previously obtained a timeline of the CoCM implementation outlining BILH's current progress and future plans for the expansion of the CoCM.
 The timeline is broken out into five phases (i.e., Project Year 1 - Project Year 5) with a list of PCP sites that have completed implementation of CoCM or plan to implement CoCM in the upcoming project years.
-As of September 30, 2023, 71 of 78 employed primary care practices are participating in the model, with 11 new sites added from the previous year.
-Grant Thornton verified participation of the 11 new PCP sites by reviewing onboarding meeting sign-in sheets, training registrations, psychiatrist attestations, and patient registry data for each site.
+As of September 30, 2024, 76 of 78 employed primary care practices are participating in the model, with four new sites implementing the CoCM model in the Year 6 reporting period and one site using a third-party vendor to provide comparable services.
+Grant Thornton verified participation of the four new PCP sites by reviewing onboarding meeting sign-in sheets, training registrations, psychiatrist attestations, and patient registry data for each site.
 In Year 4 BILH met the requirement specified in Paragraph 120(a) that it shall extend the IMPACT Model to 50% of BILH Primary Care Practices within three years of the Closing Date, or March 1, 2022.
-No compliance determination is required for the requirement specified in Paragraph 120(b) as the deadline specified by the AOD has not yet occurred.